Near-collision dynamics in a noisy car-following model: Background and Focus

 Our efforts are organized as follows.
 In Section \ref{S:deterministic_collision}, we develop rigorous boundary-layer analysis for the deterministic system arising from \eqref{E:initial_stochastic} with $\eps=0$.
 This depends on a transformation of coordinates near collision.
 Our main result in this section, Theorem \ref{T:absorbing}, is that collisions cannot happen in \eqref{E:initial_stochastic} with $\eps=0$.
 In Section \ref{S:PSPD}, we consider small-noise asymptotics of \eqref{E:initial_stochastic} (i.e., $\eps \searrow 0$).
 A number of the techniques and results of Section \ref{S:PSPD} are modifications of the deterministic calculations of Section \ref{S:deterministic_collision}.
 The main result of this section, Theorem \ref{T:main}, is that collision is unlikely over long time intervals for small $\eps$, with the length of the time interval growing as $\eps\searrow 0$.
 Our arguments of Section \ref{S:PSPD} heavily depend on rigorous tools from stochastic analysis and our results represent provable bounds.
 We furthermore hope that our arguments will generalize to a range of other types of singular terms in collision-avoidance models \cite{aghabayk2015state, gazis1961nonlinear}.

+We note that a number of Lyapunov-based results have been proven away from the collision region (where one could compare behavior with a linearized system) \cite{tordeux2014collision, davis2014nonlinear}.
 Our results strongly depend on initial conditions of the following vehicle; our background interest is in the boundary layer near collision.
 Our results can be modified to cover regimes where the following vehicle is asymptotically close to the lead vehicle (cf. \cite{davis2014nonlinear,tordeux2014collision}).

 This work is based on the results of \cite{MatinThesis}.